bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Sergi Delgado: 00:04:28

 Don't get me wrong.
-Now we have aligning and that stuff, you know, and that have like overtaken all the interest of.
+Now we have lightning and that stuff, you know, and that have like overtaken all the interest of.

 Mark Erhardt: 00:04:35